Skip to main content

 }

 MyERC4626 is the standard tokenized vault contract.
-Given an asset for a valid ERC20 contract in the constructor, the vault will create a corresponding share token.
+Given an _asset address for a valid ERC20 contract in the constructor, the vault will create a corresponding share token using the vanilla ERC4626 implementation.

 This share must then be transformed into an Omnichain Fungible Token using MyShareOFTAdapter.